Mughal-e-Azam (musical): Cast

 Rajesh jais & Tareeq Ahmed Khan played part of Sangtarash/Narrator, and Palvi Jaswal essayed the role of Suraiya.
 Durjan Singh was portrayed by Chirag Garg and Amit Pathak alternatively.
+Meanwhile the role of Bahar was played by Aashima Mahajan and Rupsha Mukherjee.

 Reception

 The premiere public shows of the musical were held at the Jamshed Bhabha Theatre.
 The musical had 57 shows in Mumbai, and one successful season in Delhi.
 The premiere of the musical in Delhi was attended by Union Finance Minister Arun Jaitley, Information and Broadcasting and Textiles Minister Smriti Irani, Nitin Gadkari, and Jyotiraditya Scindia.
 Bollywood actresses Rekha and Hema Malini, and directors Karan Johar, Ashutosh Gowariker, and Gurinder Chadha attended the last show of the musical at the Jamshed Bhabha Theatre in Mumbai.

 In her review of the Broadway-style musical, Eshita Bhargava of the Indian Express called it “an audio-visual extravaganza that will be a joy to behold”.
 Rishi Kapoor, a Bollywood actor and the grandson of actor Prithviraj Kapoor who played the role of Mughal emperor Akbar in the original film, tweeted “I don't have enough of adjectives to describe it.
 This will play forever.”
 Karan Johar, Bollywood director and actor, tweeted “Mughal-e-Azam, the musical play, was a spectacular throwback to the legendary film; the team and director Feroz Khan have excelled themselves.”
 The Quint called it “Indian theatre’s coming of age”, “succeeding in giving the audience its own, new set of timeless memories”.
 In her theatre review of The Times of India, Purvaja Sawant stated “the live performances of 'Mughal-e-Azam's hit songs transport you back to a nostalgic era, one you don't want to come out of.”